 To be eligible:

-Weather stripping must be installed on doors, windows, or attic hatches/doors.
+Weather stripping must be installed on exterior doors, exterior windows, or unconditioned attic hatches/doors.

-Caulking and/or spray foam sealant must be applied to window frames, door frames or plumbing/electrical penetrations.
+Caulking and/or spray foam sealant must be applied to exterior window frames, exterior door frames or plumbing/electrical penetrations located on an exterior wall.

-Gaskets must be installed on electrical outlets.
+Gaskets must be installed on electrical outlets located on an exterior wall.

 In addition, this measure is limited to projects with less than 400 kWh of savings.
 Projects with 400 kWh or more of savings should follow the Residential Air Sealing section.